Wellington Point, Queensland: History

 Whilst the Great Depression in the late 20s and 30s was a personal tragedy for many, it was also a time of work creation and the development of infrastructure.
 An interesting development at the point was the drilling for oil which began in 1931.
 Electricity was first provided in the area in 1931 and the Wellington Point Jetty was completed in 1937.

 The Second World War had a significant effect on Wellington Point and arguably the most obvious consequence was the established United States Naval Anti-Aircraft Training School during 1943 and 1944 when 1500 US forces camped there.
-The camp was a Anti-Aircraft (A-A) gunnery school and conducted shooting and bombing practice, sometimes using King Island as the target.
+The camp was an Anti-Aircraft (A-A) gunnery school and conducted shooting and bombing practice, sometimes using King Island as the target.

 After the war, the pace of life slowed but change was coming.
 In 1959, a chemist, doctor's surgery, butcher, garage and fish shop were set up and with the arrival of reticulated water in 1969, farmland began to be sub-divided for house blocks.

 In 1983, the Redland Cricketers Club was opened.

 Wellington Point State High School opened on 25 January 1988.

 Redlands College was established on 1 February 1988 by an association of members of the Churches of Christ in Australia.

 On 4 September 2012, the historic Fernbourne House was destroyed by fire.
 It was a two-storey building built in 1889 by pioneer Gilbert Burnett.
 It was the third house he had built with that name; the first being on the site of the present Whepstead Manor.

 In July 2020, Brisbane Airport opened its new parallel runway, causing a significant increase in air traffic over Wellington Point.
 Depending on wind conditions, Wellington Point experiences 110+ flights per day, with a monthly average of 64.
 This has led to some community anger, led by the federal member for Bowman, Henry Pike.